 Demolition involves tearing down a structure, putting its contents in dumpsters, and hauling it away.
 When taken to a C&D processing facility, some of these materials can be sorted and recovered for recycling but it is unlikely that anything will be reusable.

 Deconstruction involves taking a building apart, piece by piece.
-This can be anything from a soft strip, in which the most high-value and easy-to-remove materials are removed intact but everything else is demolished, to a full deconstruction, in which the entire structure is “un-built” to maximize reuse of existing materials.
+This can be anything from a soft strip, in which the most high-value and easy-to-remove materials are removed intact, to a full deconstruction, in which the entire structure is “un-built” to maximize reuse of existing materials.
 A list of deconstruction contractors offering deconstruction services in Massachusetts is at the bottom of this document in the resources section.

 If considering deconstruction and reuse, include this in the specifications for a bid.
 The cost for demolition and deconstruction varies based on several factors, including labor cost (which is more expensive for deconstruction), disposal cost (which is less expensive for deconstruction), and tax deductions for donated materials.
 Assess whether deconstruction is comparable or less expensive than demolition for your project.

-The following example of the demolition of a residential property, from Piece by Piece Deconstruction in Western Massachusetts, demonstrates how in some cases, deconstruction can have a beneficial impact on the overall project budget.
-In this example, the savings on disposal costs, coupled with the tax deduction from donated materials, off-set the cost of deconstruction to save the property owner $17,000 when compared to what they would have paid for demolition.
-Note that this example does not include removal of the foundation.
+The following example of the demolition of a residential property, from The Reuse People of America, demonstrates how in some cases, deconstruction can have a beneficial impact on the overall project budget.
+In this example, the savings on disposal costs, coupled with the tax deduction from donated materials, off-set the cost of deconstruction to save the property owner over $10,000 when compared to what they would have paid for demolition.
+Note that this example does not include removal of concrete slabs, sidewalks, foundations, or asphalt.

+Deconstruction can be a good fit for buildings built with high-value salvage materials, such as rare wood species or high-value bricks.
+Deconstruction can also be a good fit for projects in dense urban areas due to the smaller equipment footprint compared to demolition machinery.
 The EPA has a Deconstruction Rapid Assessment Tool that can help determine when a residential property may be a good candidate for deconstruction.
-To help increase the future reusabilty and recyclabilty of new construction, see the EPA’s Design for Deconstruction Guide.
+To help increase the future reusability and recyclability of new construction, see the EPA’s Design for Deconstruction Guide.

 There are many ways to reuse materials from a job site, from informal reuse strategies to donating material to a nonprofit reuse store or building materials salvage store.
 Examples of informal reuse strategies include: